weswinder/agent/README.md

 AI Agent framework built on Convex.

-- Automatic storage of thread history, per-user or per-thread.
+- Automatic storage of chat history, per-user or per-thread.
-- RAG for thread context, via hybrid text & vector search, with configuration options.
+- RAG for chat context, via hybrid text & vector search, with configuration options.
   Or use the API to query the history yourself and do it your way.
 - Opt-in search for messages from other threads (for the same specifieduser).
 - Tool calls via the AI SDK, along with Convex-specific helpers.